techmo-pl/tts-client/python/README.md

                         An age of the voice - adult, child, or senile (optional, can be overriden by SSML).
   -l LANGUAGE, --language LANGUAGE
                         ISO 639-1 language code of the phrase to synthesize (optional, can be overriden by SSML).
+  --play
+                        Play synthesized audio.
+Works only with pcm16 (default) encoding.
 ```

 The input text can be either a plain text or SSML (https://w3.org/TR/speech-synthesis11/).